Nelle Benson: Storylines

 During her baby shower, Nelle fell down a flight of stairs at the Quartermaine Mansion after getting into an argument with Carly, similar to the situation that happened to Carly years ago, when she lost her child on the same stairs.

 In late 2018, she was visited by Charlotte's soon-to-be great-aunt Liesl Obrecht (Kathleen Gati) in prison after Nelle's male counterpart Peter August (Wes Ramsey) became the new owner of The Invader tabloid.
 In late 2019, when Brad visited her in Pentonville prison, she requested him to let her be a part of her son's life once she's out of prison after she met convicted serial killer Ryan Chamberlain (Jon Lindstrom).
 The following year, Nelle is given an early release from Pentonville, and reveals herself as the widow of David Henry "Shiloh" Archer, who bore a striking resemblance to the late Nathan West (Ryan Paevey).
 With her status as Shiloh's widow, she uses her proxy to sell her shares of ELQ to Valentin Cassadine (James Patrick Stuart) and begins to assert herself as Wiley's mother, much to the dismay and objection of the residents of Port Charles.
 When she hears of Brad and Lucas' decision to leave Port Charles with Wiley, she attempts to kidnap him, however, she is stopped by Michael and Chase.
 It is hinted that Nelle is the long-lost daughter of Nina (Cynthia Watros), having possession of the baby rattle and half-heart necklace that Nina possesses, but has yet to be confirmed as of August 2020.
 In May 2020, Nelle marries Julian Jerome (William deVry).
 In August, after kidnapping Wiley and going on the run, Michael tracked them down to a cabin, but Nelle took off into the woods.
 Following a showdown with Carly, Nelle fell off a cliff.
 Carly tried to save her, but it was too late.

 In 2022, on the second death anniversary of her death, Nelle appeared in Nina and Willow's dreams.

+Reception

+In 2023, Charlie Mason from Soaps She Knows placed Nelle at #40 on his ranked list of General Hospital’s 40+ Greatest Characters of All Time, commenting "“Ugh,” we can just hear you saying.
+“Why is she on this list?”
+Frankly, it's because the mere mention of the supervixen's name can make you say, “Ugh.”
+Troublemakers who leave that lasting an impression are hard to come by — and harder to forget!"